RyosukeHonda/Vehicle-Detection-Tracking/README.md

 Once we have made the classifier, we can search cars in an image by slicing the picture.
 Here's sliding window comes in.
 Sliding window is a method that captures images from top left to bottom right by sliding each image with overlapping.
 The picture below is an example of the sliding window which I used in this project.
 I chose several sizes and overlap rates of sliding window so that I can extract cars from an image with multiple windows.

+The code for this function is in the second code cell in the Pipeline.ipynb(`slide_window` function)

 ![alt text][image4]

 ####2.
 Examples of pipeline